tabulapdf/tabula/docs/ubuntu-install.md

     MUDRAW_PATH = '/usr/local/mupdf/bin/mudraw'

 Follow the instructions detailed in the README to start the Tabula server.
-Make sure you have permissions set on to open HTTP/Port 80 for your instance.
+Make sure you have permissions set on to open HTTP/Port 80 for your instance, as well as port 9292 for the dev server.